 The Gippsland Lakes is a perfect destination to spend time on the water near Melbourne.
-Known for being the largest inland waterways in the southern hemisphere, it may even be one of Australia’s best spot for recreational boating.
+Known for being the largest inland waterways in the southern hemisphere, it may even be one of Australia’s best spots for recreational boating.
 Sailing Gippsland Lakes was my favourite way to explore the region, but there are many other things to do in Gippsland Lakes if you aren’t a sailor!

 This article is focused on ways to explore Gippsland Lakes from the water.
 If you want to stick to land activities, you may find Gippsland Lakes relaxing but overrated.
 It’s a lovely place, but the cruise opportunities make it special.
 There are better coastal places near Melbourne to explore by foot or by car, such as the Mornington Peninsula or Wilsons Promontory.